voidKandy/VKoffer/README.md

 ## Adding password data and interacting with passwords
 If you use google chrome, export a Passwords.csv file to use any passwords chrome has already stored for you.

-All keys and passwords are saved encrypted in .jsons
+All keys and passwords are saved encrypted in .jsons, make sure to create an `ENCRYPTION_KEY` in `.env`

 `vkoffer import <path-to-csv>` will read all you data into a json